cfe-lab/MiCall/HACKING.md

 Setting up a developer workstation
 ==================================

-This will document the installation steps for Eclipse with PyDev on Ubuntu, adapt as needed to your preferred IDE or operating system.
+This will document the installation steps to get the miseq pipeline running locally on your workstation.
+The steps are for Eclipse with PyDev on Ubuntu, adapt as needed to your preferred IDE or operating system.

+1. Check that you are running a 64-bit operating system, or bowtie2 won't work.
+Check About this Computer under the gear menu.
 1. Check the version of Java you have installed:

         java -version